Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

       <li>When the while loop runs, the code processes each page, which is also known as pagination.
 The loop then appends records to the end of the result set until all data has been received:</li>
 </ol>

       response = table.scan()
        data = response['Items']
        while response.get('LastEvaluatedKey'):
           response = table.scan(ExclusiveStartKey=response['LastEvaluatedKey'])
            data.extend(response['Items'])

-In the AWS Cloud9 terminal, run the script: python3 get_all_items.py
+In the AWS Cloud9 terminal, run the script:

+      python3 get_all_items.py

-The returned data should be similar to the following output:
+The returned the following output:

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/28c2a9c0-6b6a-420f-926d-e41ae73b70a8" />

 Notice that Python returns the numeric data for the price_in_cents attribute as Decimal(number as string).
 This is not valid JSON, but that's OK for now.
-You address this issue in a future lab.
+I will address this issue in a future lab.

-You have a good start with this query, which returns all records.
-However, you want to try and search based on a attribute so that Frank and Martha could query for a specific product if they want to by using the product_name.
-You decide as a proof of concept to create a new script that returns a single product instead of returning all products.
+I have a good start with this query, which returns all records.
+However, I want to try and search based on a attribute so that the business owners could query for a specific product if they want to by using the product_name.
+I decide as a proof of concept to create a new script that returns a single product instead of returning all products.

 Update the get_one_item.py script.
-Replace the <FMI_1> with the name of the table's primary key.n the upper left, choose File > Save to save your changes.
+Replace the <FMI_1> with the name of the table's primary key.n the upper left, choose File > Save to save my changes.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/718ac402-f9d9-4044-989c-cd7778634272" />

-Review the code to understand what it does: Focus on lines 13 and 14, which define the response variable.
+I review the code to understand what it does: Focus on lines 13 and 14, which define the response variable.
 The get_item operation requires a TableName and a Key.
 The Key parameter is used to compare the table's primary key, product_name, with the value that is passed in from the main module of the script.
-On line 24, note the value that's assigned to the product variable.
+On line 24, I note the value that's assigned to the product variable.
 Also observe that this value is passed to the get_one_item function.

       response = DDB.get_item(TableName='FoodProducts',
         Key={
          'product_name': {'S': product}
          }
         )
       data = response['Item']
       print (data)
       if __name__ == '__main__':
         product = "chocolate cake"
         get_one_item(product)

   Note: The get_item operation is a higher level abstraction of the query operation.
 It is designed to return a single item.
-In the AWS Cloud9 terminal, run the following command: python3 get_one_item.py
+In the AWS Cloud9 terminal, run the following command:

+        python3 get_one_item.py

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/3b6c471b-c5fb-44a7-ba31-2b7a855b3c94" />

-You will notice that this is now in the DynamoDB object format (unlike the query you did before) and thus includes keys such as N and S. This is fine for now.
-You could parse that out and turn it into JSON that the website can understand using Lambda.
+I also notice that this is now in the DynamoDB object format (unlike the query I did before) and thus includes keys such as N and S. This is fine for now.
+I could parse that out and turn it into JSON that the website can understand using Lambda.
 However, this feature was only for a proof of concept.
-Sofía demonstrates the database features that she developed for the website to Frank, Martha, and the café staff.
-They are pleased that the website will soon be able to show all the live product information instead of the hard-coded version that they have currently.

 <h2>Task 7: Adding a global secondary index to the table</h2>